Ultimate Rush: 3. "Epic Pow"

-4. "Eric’s Ski Quest"
+4. "Eric's Ski Quest"

-Professional freeskiers Eric Hjorleifson, James Heim, and Ingrid Backstrom seek a vast isolated landscape just northwest of Whistler, BC.
+Professional freeskiers Eric Hjorleifson, James Heim, and Ingrid Backstrom seek a vast isolated landscape just northwest of Whistler, British Columbia.
 The Meager Group offers insane possibilities with amazing spine lines.
 The team sets up a base camp near the hot springs.
 They wait out the weather hoping for a perfect day.
 Eric experiences the extremes of glory and pain in the line of his life.